Efficient Evaluation Methods for Neural Architecture Search: A Survey: Methods

+\textbf{Literature examples:} The keywords we used to select the studies of the learning curve extrapolation are ``partial learning curves,'' ``partial training,'' and ``early stop''.
 The learning curve extrapolation was first proposed to automatically find a well-performing hyperparameter configuration for neural networks~\cite{rijn2015fast}.
 Because both hyperparameter optimization and NAS are faced with the problem of the high cost of network evaluation, the learning curve extrapolation is soon applied to NAS.
-For example, Rawal \textit{et al.}~\cite{rawal2018nodes} developed a Long Short Term Memory (LSTM) consisting of an encoder RNN and a decoder RNN to predict the final performance of a partial training model.
-They fed the validation loss at the first $10$ epochs to the encoder.
-Then, the validation loss at $40$ epochs, i.e., the final validation loss, is obtained by the decoder.
-In this way, every searched architecture is partially trained with four times speed up, thus accelerating the entire NAS algorithm.
-Baker \textit{et al.}~\cite{baker2017accelerating} extracted the features derived from model architectures, training hyper-parameters, and partial learning curve.
-Then, these features are used to train a set of support vector machine~\cite{svmhearst} regression models to predict the final performance of the partially trained models.
+For example, Rawal \textit{et al.}~\cite{rawal2018nodes} developed a Long Short Term Memory (LSTM) consisting of an encoder RNN and a decoder RNN to predict the final performance of a partially trained model.
+They fed the validation loss at the first $10$ epochs to the encoder and obtained the final validation loss by the decoder.
+Baker \textit{et al.}~\cite{baker2017accelerating} used a set of support vector machines to predict the architecture performance by feeding the features of model architectures, training hyper-parameters, and partial learning curve.
 Furthermore, they model the estimation process as a gaussian perturbation to calculate the probability $p(\hat{y}\leq y_{best})$ where $\hat{y}$ represents the estimated final performance, $y_{best}$ denotes the performance of the best architecture.
 When $p(\hat{y}\leq y_{best})\geq \Delta$ where $\Delta$ is used to balance the trade-off between increased speedups and risk of prematurely terminating good architecture, the training of an architecture terminates.
-Wistuba \textit{et al.}~\cite{wistuba2020learning} built a neural network called LCRankNet to rank the architecture with the input of architecture, partial learning curve, dataset, and hyper-parameters.
-Furthermore, the LCRankNet can leverage learning curves from other datasets to rank the learning curve in the target dataset, thus saving time for collecting final learning curves for the target dataset.
+Wistuba \textit{et al.}~\cite{wistuba2020learning} built a neural network to rank the architecture with the input of architecture, partial learning curve, dataset, and hyper-parameters.
+In this way, they can search for the optimal architecture.
+As for the early-stopping strategy, it can be easily embedded in the NAS algorithms.
+For example, Zoph \textit{et al.}~\cite{zoph2018learning} trained every architecture for only 20 epochs to reduce the search cost.

+\textbf{Advantages:} The learning curve extrapolation can decrease the number of epochs to accelerate the training process.
+It is easy to combine with different NAS algorithms without modifying data or models.
+Thus, it is highly flexible.